ntop/ntopng/doc/src/basic_concepts/timeseries.rst

  - A "green" badge means that the export is working properly;
- - A "yellow" badge means there are issues with the export (for example ntopng is not able to reach InfluxDB) but such errors are recoverable an no data is lost;
+ - A "yellow" badge means there are issues with the export (for example ntopng is not able to reach InfluxDB) but such errors are recoverable and no data is lost;
  - A "red" badge means there are issues with the export that are non-recoverable and this led to the loss of data points.